-Medieval Lords played a significant role in the Medieval Era.
-They filled an important role in the feudal system of medieval times.
+Medieval Lords played a significant role in Medieval times *They filled an important role in the feudal system

 The Medieval era was best defined by the Medieval lords, who populated the feudal system upon which the social order was structured, under the King’s rule.